MuddsiSyed/Splunk-Cluster-Architecture-on-AWS-for-Security-Monitoring/README.md

 - Enter the private IP address of the Cluster_Master instance as the manager url (https://172.31.47.184:8089)
 - Click Enable search head node
 - Click Restart Now
-- Repeat the same process on SearchHead_Captain splunk web and restart it
+- Repeat the same process on SearchHead_2 splunk web and restart it
 - Log in back to the Cluster_Master splunk web and click on Settings > Indexer Clustering
-- You can see the private IPs of SearchHead_1 and SearchHead_Captain along with the private IP of the Cluster_Master under Search Head Name
+- You can see the private IPs of SearchHead_1 and SearchHead_2 along with the private IP of the Cluster_Master under Search Head Name
 ![Screenshot from 2025-03-08 00-17-44](https://github.com/user-attachments/assets/bd908de6-3ec3-4b1d-bcc3-7c28aa34cf54)
 REF 47 - Search Heads in Cluster_Master (Master Node)
 - Our cluster architecture is now completely up and running and is ready for the data to be received by our heavy forwarder